Regularity of solutions to time-harmonic Maxwell's system with various lower than Lipschitz coefficients

 \subsection{Proof of theorem \ref{thm:E4i} and \ref{them:10a}}

-Using the symmetric structure of the system, we can show the similar interior estimate to the solutions $E$.
-However, one needs to take care of the different boundary condition satisfied by $E$ and $H$, namely the solutions $E$ satisfies $E\wedge \boldsymbol{\nu}=G\wedge \boldsymbol{\nu} $ on the boundary and $H$ satisfies $(\varepsilon^{-1}\nabla\wedge H)\wedge \boldsymbol{\nu}=(\varepsilon^{-1}J_e)\wedge\boldsymbol{\nu}-k_2 G\wedge\boldsymbol{\nu}$ on the boundary.
-Because the difference between the proof in this subsection and the proof of the estimates of $H$ in the previous subsection comes from the different boundary conditions, Hence, in this subsection, we study the boundary estimates of $E$ in the homogeneous equations case.
-Then the estimates for the inhomogeneous case can be done in a similar way.
-Precisely, we give the detail of the argument to derive the boundary estimates of the homogeneous equations in the proof of the propositions (\ref{thm:E4}), and the argument corresponding to the inhomogeneous source terms can be achieved from the proof of theorem \ref{thm:jejm}--\ref{thm:15} by applying the symmetry structure of the system.
-Since the argument is very long and tedious, so we omit the detail for the shortness.
+Using the symmetrical structure of the system, we can show a similar interior estimate to the solution $E$.
+However, one needs to take care of the different boundary condition satisfied by $E$ and $H$, namely the solution $E$ satisfies $E\wedge \boldsymbol{\nu}=G\wedge \boldsymbol{\nu} $ on the boundary and $H$ satisfies $(\varepsilon^{-1}\nabla\wedge H)\wedge \boldsymbol{\nu}=(\varepsilon^{-1}J_e)\wedge\boldsymbol{\nu}-k_2 G\wedge\boldsymbol{\nu}$ on the boundary.
+Hence, in this subsection, we give the detail of the argument to derive the boundary estimates of the solution $E$ of the homogeneous equations in the proof of the propositions (\ref{thm:E4}), and the argument corresponding to the inhomogeneous source terms can be achieved from the proof of theorem \ref{thm:jejm}--\ref{thm:15} by applying the symmetrical structure of the system.

 The regularity results we developed for the solution $E$ of the homogeneous Maxwell's equations are given as below. \begin{prop}[Regularity for $E$--Homogeneous] Let $\varepsilon(x)\in \mathcal{W}^{1,3+\delta}(\Omega)^{3 \times 3}$, where $\delta>0$.
 Suppose $\mu^{-1}(x)\in \mathcal{L}^{\infty}(\Omega)^{3 \times 3}$ and that the condition \eqref{cond1} holds.
 If $E$ is a weak solutions of the following equations,